Should investors consider happiness rather than GDP?

 The measure we use is self-reported health – the share of those reporting “at least good” health.
 Importantly, this reflects that self assessed health combines both mental and physical health.
 Mental health is especially important to consider in advanced economies, where life expectancy and other measures of physical health are already very high (see chart).

 From a top-down perspective, there is no relationship between happiness and equity returns using historical data in developed markets (see chart).

 This is perhaps not too surprising given the very low relationship between GDP growth and equity market returns that researchers have found in the past (such as in "What’s growth got to do with it?
 Equity Returns and Economic Growth", CFA Institute Journal Review, 2015).

 Just as GDP growth rates do not explain market performance, social factors do not usually impact markets much either at a country level, in contrast to the company level, where they are important.
 Companies are punished for poor governance standards, but countries rarely are unless there is social unrest which fuels political change or countries are subject to international sanctions.

 There are many examples of where “S” has weighed on financial markets, particularly in the Emerging and Frontier world.
 In most cases disillusionment caused by low standards of wellbeing has led to populist governments.
 Investors will remember the Arab Spring in 2010, Greece in 2015 and the recent protests in Latin America.

 From this perspective, rather than seeking return from “happy” markets, macro investors integrating ESG into their framework should instead consider the risks to their investments from unhappy markets.

+So, what risks should we be concerned about?
 Our work points to three risks to the world economy from the “S” in ESG today:

 1. The broader mandate of monetary policy risks damaging “S”